 MRI

-An MRI scan can image all of the structures in your lower back, including soft tissue, discs, nerves and bones.
-However, for a muscle problem an image like this is unnecessary and very expensive.
-If your physiotherapist suspects anything more than just a muscle spasm, you will be referred to the right specialist.
+An MRI scan can image all of the structures in your knee, including soft tissue, nerves and bones.
+However, for runner’s knee, an image like this is unnecessary and very expensive.

 Why is my knee pain not going away?